Key storylines for Notre Dame football for Cincinnati matchup

 It’s a process that never unfolds the same in any year, and in some seasons, this identification process takes longer than others, even while the armchair quarterbacks supposedly have it all figured out well before the Irish coaches do, and typically before the season even begins.

-“Look, everybody’s been trying to like peg teams early on, like, ‘Who are they?’”
-Kelly said of his team’s ongoing identity search.
+“Look, everybody’s been trying to peg teams early on, like, ‘Who are they?’”
+Kelly said of his squad's ongoing identity search.
 “We’re still trying to figure it out ourselves, but everybody already had us figured out as to who we were.”

 Two of the best